 - Combine flour, cinnamon, baking soda and salt.
 Add to mixture gradually, beating well with each addition.
 Stir in oats and combine well.

 - Drop by rounded teaspoonfuls onto parchment papered sheet or greased baking sheet.
-Bake 10-12 minutes.
+Bake for 10 to 12 minutes.

 - Remove from oven and cool on racks.

 Customize your own fall oatmeal cookies by adding your favorite autumn ingredients.
 Have fun coming up with creative names for your new recipes and cookies.

 - Halloween-themed M&M's

 - Dried Cranberries

 Giving Cookies as Gifts

 Since this recipe makes six dozen cookies, I like to share.
 Dressing up little cookie stacks can be easy, inexpensive, and looks more homey and festive than Tupperware.
 You also won't have to worry about buying or replacing cookie tins time after time.
 The items I used below I had on hand and were reasonably priced when I picked them up (see table below for more info).